10 Super-Effective Data Collection Methods to Know About

 - It enables you to segment audiences and curate dedicated marketing strategies for each segment.

-- Feedback data let’s you resolve issues and you improve your product/services.
+- Feedback data let’s you resolve issues and to improve your product/services where its most needed.

 - It helps improve customer relationships.